|

 Pipe network optimization is a relatively new field.
 Nevertheless, a fair number of algorithms have been suggested to perform optimization.
 But there is no procedure yet which is generally accepted as "the best technique".
 Optimization of networks is difficult for a number of reasons:

-- Pipe sizes are selected from a list of available sizes, that is size is not a continuous variable.
+- Pipe sizes are selected from a discrete list of available sizes, and is not a continuous variable.

 - Cost functions are rather arbitrary and cannot be put easily into a mathematical form.

-- The cost function of a looped system as function of pipe sizes to be selected may have several local minimums, yet of interest is only the global minimum.
+- The cost function of a looped system as function of pipe sizes to be selected may have several local minima, yet of interest is only the global minimum.

 - Optimization should be carried out for several demand loads so that pressure requirements which may differ from load to load can be met simultaneously.